 - Emails: Prevents the sending of emails to list members.

-- Landing Pages: Prevents the list members from completing a Landing Page.
+- Landing Pages: Prevents the list members from completing a form on a landing page.

 - Scoring: Prevents the list members' actions from being scored in Lead Scoring.